machristie/blog/2014/backbone_intro.md

 * **Model** - this is the representation of data that models the domain of interest.
 For example, for a TODO application, a model might be a TODO item.
-  But Models are just data structures, they also contain the domain logic.
+  But Models aren't just data structures, they also contain the domain logic.
 A TODO item might expose a `complete` method that knows how to mark a TODO item as completed and properly manage any additional details related to task completion.
 * **View** - views are visual representations of models.
 A view reacts to changes in a model by updating the view to reflect that change.
 * **Controller** - controllers handle user input, both displaying views that the user requests and handling keyboard and mouse events.
 Controllers typically translate user input into updates on Model instances.

 The goal is separation of concerns.
 Models know nothing of views; in a web application, models would have nothing in them relating to HTML or CSS, for